Freelance Financials: These Are The Records You Should Be Keeping

 Insurance premiums are high and this puts many freelancers off investing in them.
 However, you don't have the benefits of employer-subsidized healthcare or a guaranteed monthly income to cover the mortgage.
 Invest in health, life, and business insurance at the very least.
 These will ensure you're not left out of pocket in emergencies and help you to protect your long-term freelance finances.

 It's easy to forget as a freelancer that you're an employee - of yourself!
 However, pay stubs are a useful way to make sure you're setting aside everything you need to cover taxes.
 They also help create a paper trail to prove how much salary you've taken from the business.
 It's easy to create pay stubs using our online templates.
 Just input how much you earned and the rest is all calculated for you!

 7. Be Consistent

 The biggest hack to keeping ahead of your freelance finances is also the easiest: be consistent!
 Set aside a time in your diary every week to consolidate your expenses and income.
 Block out this time for account reconciliation, chasing late payments, and ensuring your insurance and business expenses are paid up.
 Treat it like an essential client meeting: don't move it around or cancel it for other things.

 A few hours each week not only saves you a month of panic at the end of the tax year but will also help you keep your finger on the pulse of your business.
 It'll be easy to see how well your freelance business is doing - or if you need to start pitching for more work to make up for a shortfall in your business accounts.

 Keeping track of your freelancer financials is much easier when you can see at-a-glance how much you've earned.
 You can plan your expenses with greater accuracy if you can tell what your average income has been over the last few months.
 A weekly or monthly pay stub helps you see everything you need to know about your income and taxes in one place.

 It's time to organize your financials.
-Create a pay stub today!
+Create your paystubs today with our pay stub maker!